Blog Article

 2. Self-management

-Have you ever let your emotions get the best of you at work?
+Have you ever let your emotions get the best of you at positive work?
 Do others see you in a closed-off posture, with folded arms, or even crying?
 Take a deep breath and think about what triggered your emotional response.
 Write it down.
 Once you become aware of your triggers, you’ll be able to recognize when situations occur that make you take a step back and reflect before approaching the situation with emotional clarity.

 3. Social Awareness